BeTR-biogeochemistry-modeling/sbetr/src/Applications/soil-farm/README.md

 # soilbgc-farm

-a group of different implementations for soil biogeochemical modeling.
+A group of different implementations for soil biogeochemical modeling.

 |Directory        | Description |
 |------|----|